francisco-ricardo/wkt2geojson/README.md

 - -i: Specifies the input file path.
 - -o: Specifies the output file path.
 - -h: Prints the help message and exits.

-The program flow is as follows:

-1. Command-line arguments are processed using `getopt`.
-2. The input file is opened (or stdin is used if no file is provided).
-3. The output file is opened (or stdout is used if no file is provided).
-4. The parser is invoked to transpile the WKT data into GeoJSON.
-5. After processing, the input and output files are closed (if they were opened).

-#### Error handling

-- If the input file cannot be opened, an error message is printed, and the program exits with a status of 1.
-- If the output file cannot be opened, an error message is printed, and the program exits with a status of 1.

 The output GeoJSON file is valid but may not be formatted for readability.
 To format the output in a more readable way, it can be piped through a JSON beautifier tool, such as `jq` or `json_pp`.
 For example: